fabioaromanini/stock-prices-etl/README.md

 ### TO DO

 ##### Single symbol pipeline
-* Parse transient datalake files into jsonl, and:
-  * Store jsonl in persistent datalake
+* Filter daily stock prices and store it as jsonl in persistent datalake
 * Aggregate data around hours and day, and stream data into bigquery
-* Automatically retrieve information for a set of symbols daily

 ##### Symbol generalization
 * Create in memory list of stocks